dawapaljor/sft-report/src/pages/content/0-report.md

 [^126]: “孙凌雁副秘书长在欢迎晚宴上指出，中国和平统一促进会是由全国政协主席汪洋担任会长、国家统战部部长担任执行副会长的社会组织.”
 From 西雅图中文电台 Chinese Radio Seattle, “中国和平统一促进会代表团访问西雅图,” 6 Nov 2019, https://chineseradioseattle.com/2019/11/06/zhongguotongyicujinhui_seattle_2019/.

 [^127]: The man suspected of carrying out a shooting in a California church attended primarily by people of Taiwanese background on May 15, 2022, was associated with the Las Vegas Association for China’s Peaceful Unification and reportedly attended its founding meeting on April 2, 2019, where he introduced a banner that called for the “eradication of pro-independence demons.”
-(See Hwang Chun-mei, “California church shooter in Taiwan 'peaceful reunification' group linked to Beijing,” Radio Free Asia, https://www.rfa.org/english/news/china/shooter-05172022104957.html) He was charged with 98 counts of federal hate crimes and weapons and explosives offenses, including the murder of one person and attempted murder of 44 others.
+(See Hwang Chun-mei, “California church shooter in Taiwan 'peaceful reunification' group linked to Beijing,” *Radio Free Asia*, https://www.rfa.org/english/news/china/shooter-05172022104957.html) He was charged with 98 counts of federal hate crimes and weapons and explosives offenses, including the murder of one person and attempted murder of 44 others.
 (See US Department of Justice, “Nevada Man Charged with Federal Hate Crimes for Irvine Taiwanese Presbyterian Church Shooting,” 11 May 2023, https://www.justice.gov/opa/pr/nevada-man-charged-federal-hate-crimes-irvine-taiwanese-presbyterian-church-shooting.)
 It is unclear the extent to which the federal criminal investigation has looked into the suspect’s ties with the Las Vegas ACPU and any role those may have played in the crimes committed or the ties between all ACPUs in the US and the CCP’s China Council for the Promotion of Peaceful National Reunification.
 If this has not been done,
 [^128]: National Committee on U.S.-China Relations, “NCUSCR-USCBC host event to welcome Chinese President Xi Jinping,”https://www.ncuscr.org/ncuscr-uscbc-joint-statement-following-event-to-welcome-president-xi-jinping/.
 [^129]: Ana Swanson, “Pandas, Ping-Pong and Profits: Chinese Leader Woos U.S. C.E.O.s,” *New York Times*, 16 Nov 2023, https://www.nytimes.com/2023/11/16/business/economy/china-us-business-xi-jinping-ceos.html.
 [^130]: Ana Swanson, “Xi Jinping to Address U.S. Business Leaders Amid Rising Skepticism of China Ties,” *New York* Times, 8 Nov 2023, <https://www.nytimes.com/2023/11/08/business/economy/xi-jinping-american-business-leaders-dinner.html>.
 Official invitation to the banquet: https://www.politico.com/f/?id=0000018b-aa47-deac-a19b-eacf0f160000.